Come to GUINEA with us!

 The Basic Daily Itinerary

-Expect lunch and dinner to be delicious traditional African dishes with ingredients bought fresh daily from the market.
+Expect lunch and dinner to be delicious traditional African dishes with ingredients bought fresh daily from the market (or the Niger River!).

 Lunch is served / lounge or explore

 Dinner is served / lounge or explore

 Travel Outline (always subject to change for events and student preferences)

 Enjoy a trip to the beautiful waterfalls of Kindia en route to Sangbarala, the amazing home of Famadou Konate and Namory Keita